 When asked when the last time they had sex was:

 - One-quarter of Brits (25%) said they can’t remember, with one-third (33%) of those saying that’s the case married or in a relationship.

 - One quarter (24%) said they did not have sex at all in 2020 while for those who did, they were intimate on average six times per month.

-“That’s the philosophy upon which MysteryVibe built their business – helping to set people free and give them a judgement-free space where they can genuinely open up about sexual health and wellbeing.
-After all, sex isn’t a taboo – it’s time to act like it.”
+“That’s the philosophy upon which MysteryVibe built their business – helping to set people free and give them a judgment-free space where they can genuinely open up about sexual health and wellbeing.
+After all, sex isn’t taboo – it’s time to act like it.”